tweag/webllm-privacy-experiment/BLOG_1.md

 - **Writing Assistance Tools** – WebLLM could power a **privacy-first** browser extension for tasks like text rephrasing, grammar correction, or auto-suggestions.

 - **Summarization of Web Content** – Users could highlight text on a webpage to generate concise summaries.
-A **chat-based interface** could enhance interactivity by answering user-specific questions about the content.
+A browser extension with a **chat-based interface** could enhance interactivity by answering user-specific questions about the content.

-- **Privacy-Preserving AI Proxy** – A hybrid WebLLM/OpenAI API solution could preprocess user queries, masking **personally identifiable information (PII)** before forwarding them to external APIs.
-This would ensure compliance with **GDPR, HIPAA**, and other data privacy regulations.

 ## Code Examples from the Proof of Concept